-Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Blueberry maggot, cont. spirotetramat IRAC 23 (Movento) 10 fl oz G 24 hrs 1 day Limited efficacy data.
-Movento is labeled for blueberry maggot, but it should not be used alone for spotted-wing drosophila (SWD). bifenthrin IRAC 3A (Brigade 10WBS) (Sniper) 16 oz 6.4 fl oz E 12 hrs 1 day No more than 5 applications per season.
-Do not reapply for at least 7 days. fenpropathrin IRAC 3A (Danitol 2.4EC) 16 fl oz G 24 hrs 3 days Spotted-wing drosophila zeta-cypermethrin IRAC 3A (Mustang 1.5EC) 4.3 fl oz G 12 hrs 24 hrs No more than 6 applications allowed per season.
-Do not reapply for at least 7 days.
-Note that there are residue concerns for some Group 3A materials on fruit intended for export.
-(Mustang Max 0.8EC) 4.4 4.0 fl oz throughout the south eggs in ripening and blueberry maggot, S blueberry maggot.
-A Females can be distin not predict fruit infes when fruit begins to Insecticide classes sh east.
-Infestations were ripe fruit, and larvae de WD can have multiple, dult male SWD can be nguished by their relative tation.
-If SWD has bee color through the end of bould be rotated with ea observed in some levelop internally.
-Soverlapping gener distinguished from vely large and heaven found on or near f harvest.
-Insection the application to r blueberries SWD larva rations dur n native, ne vily serrate your farm ides should reduce the s.
-SWD dan e are much ing blueber on pest Dro ed oviposito n, preventat l be applied likelihood o ned fruit in the United States and has been detected nage is similar to blueberry maggot.
-Female flies lay their smaller than blueberry maggot larvae, and unlike ry harvest.
-Therefore, risk of SWD may be higher than sophila spp. by a single spot on the end of both wings. or.
-Traps may indicate SWD presence on your farm, but do ive insecticide applications are recommended beginning at least weekly and reapplied after rain events. of resistance development.
-Many management tools used for blueberry maggot are also effective against SWD, and blueberry maggot and SWD management strateg should be integrated as much as possible. phosmet IRAC 1B (Imidan 70W) 1.3 lb Е 24 hrs 3 days Do not apply more than 2 times per season. fenpropathrin IRAC 3A (Danitol 2.4EC) 16 fl oz E 24 hrs 3 days No more than 2 applications per season.
+1 1 C-11ai vest through Hai I T Managamant Amount of Pest/Problem Management Options Formulation per Acre Effectiveness REI PHI Comments Blueberry maggot, spirotetramat 10 fl oz G 24 hrs 1 day Limited efficacy data.
+Movento is labeled for blueberry cont.
+IRAC 23 10 11 0Z G 24 IIIS 1 day maggot, but it should not be used alone for spotted-wing cont.
+(Movento) drosophila (SWD). bifenthrin Е 12 hrs 1 day No more than 5 applications per season.
+Do not reapply IRAC 3A , for at least 7 days.
+(Brigade 10WBS) 16 oz (Sniper) 6.4 fl oz fenpropathrin 16 fl oz G 24 hrs 3 days IRAC 3A (Danitol 2.4EC) zeta-cypermethrin G 12 hrs 24 hrs No more than 6 applications allowed per season.
+Do not IRAC 3A (Mustang 1.5EC) 1.3 fl oz reapply for at least 7 days.
+Note that there are residue concerns for some Group 3A materials on fruit intended (Mustaing 1.3EC) 1.5 II 0Z for export.
+(Mustang Max тог схрот.
+0.8EC) 4.0 fl oz Spotted-wing Spotted-wing drosop hila (SWD, Drosophila suzukii) is an inva asive pest of soft skin ned fruit in the United States and has been detected drosophila throughout the southeast.
+Infestations were observed in some blueberries.
+SWD damage is similar to blueberry maggot.
+Female flies lay their eggs in ripening and ripe fruit, and larvae develop internally.
+SWD larvae are much smaller than blueberry maggot larvae, and unlike blueberry maggot, SWD can have multiple, overlapping generations during blueberry harvest.
+Therefore, risk of SWD may be higher than blueberry maggot.
+Adult male SWD can be distinguished from native, non pest Drosophila spp. by a single spot on the end of both wings.
+Females can be distinguished by their relatively large and heavily serrated ovipositor.
+Traps may indicate SWD presence on your farm, but do not predict fruit infestation.
+If SWD has been found on or near your farm, preventative insecticide applications are recommended beginning when fruit begins to color through the end of harvest.
+Insecticides should be applied at least weekly and reapplied after rain events.
+Insecticide classes should be rotated with each application to reduce the likelihood of resistance development.
+Many management tools used for blueberry maggot are also effective against SWD, and blueberry maggot and SWD management strategies should be integrated as much as possible. phosmet D 1 1 21 IRAC 1B Do not apply more than 2 times per season.
+(Imidan 70W) 1.3 lb Е 24 hrs 3 days fenpropathrin 16 fl oz Е 24 hrs 3 days No more than 2 applications per season.
+IRAC 3A (Danitol 2.4EC)